Form design: from zero to hero all in one blog post

 Flow and order

 Start with one thing per page.
 Then put the questions in a sensible order.
-For example, put payment details after delivery details.
+For example, in a checkout flow, put payment after delivery.

 Start without a progress indicator.
 They’re often not noticed and can be tricky to design for dynamic flows.

-In really long forms, let users save their progress and return to finish it later.
-Use the task list pattern to break up the journey into small, manageable parts.
+In long forms, let users save their progress and return to finish it later.
+Consider using the task list pattern.

 Now’s a good a time to let your brand shine through.
 This is the beginning of the relationship—not the end.